aronwc/mlsm/papers/mizil09how/rwang33.md

 Assumptions:

-•Helpfulness evaluators can some from two different distributions: positive group and negative group.
+Helpfulness evaluators can some from two different distributions: positive group and negative group.
-•Both positive and negative evaluators have one-dimensional opinion drawn from(possibly different) distributions with density functions.
+Both positive and negative evaluators have one-dimensional opinion drawn from(possibly different) distributions with density functions.

+Synthesis:

+After going through this paper, helpfulness ratio and sales volume catch my eyes.
+I will focus on these two areas to do some research.

+Related Papers:

+Yue Lu , Panayiotis Tsaparas , Alexandros Ntoulas , Livia Polanyi, Exploiting social context for review quality prediction, Proceedings of the 19th international conference on World wide web, April 26-30, 2010, Raleigh, North Carolina, USA

+Automatic review quality prediction can be very useful to sift through spam and bogus reviews in sites like Yelp.com or Amazon.com.
+Most automatic review quality predictors make use of the review text to predict the review quality.
+In this paper, the authors describe a method of incorporating social context information in a text-based review quality predictor.